-Featured New York Life Agent: Pamela Jackson
+Featured New York Life Agent: Pamela Jackson.

-Agent, Greater Chicago General Office
+Agent, Greater Chicago office.

-Walking the walk
+Walking the walk.

-Pamela knew she made the right career choice when, early on, she delivered her first death claim to a family whose young son died in an accident.
+Pamela knew she had made the right career choice when, she delivered her first death claim to a family whose young son died in an accident.
 The death benefit allowed the parents to pay for his funeral expenses.
 “When I delivered that check, I knew right then my job made sense.
 I wasn’t just selling a product.
 This career means something and you are actually making a difference in people’s lives.”

 Why New York Life?

-For nearly 170 years, New York Life has provided financial security to families and businesses, and supports the success of its employees.
+For 170 years, New York Life has provided financial security to families and businesses, and supports the success of its employees.
 New York Life offers an innovative workplace.

 To learn more about what New York Life can do for your career, visit www.newyorklife.com/africanamericancareers.